Takeru Segawa: K-1 Super Bantamweight Grand Prix

 Takeru was scheduled to participate in the 2015 K-1 Super Bantamweight World Grand Prix, held at K-1 World GP 2015 -55kg Championship Tournament on April 19, 2015.
 Takeru was scheduled to face Alexandre Prilip in the tournament quarterfinals, while the other three quarterfinal bouts were contested between Shota Takiya and Danial Williams, Nobuchika Terado and Rui Botelho, as well as between Taiga Kawabe and Soufiane El Haji.

 His quarter final bout with Prilip started tentatively, before Takeru upped the pressure towards the end of the second round and scored a knockdown with a right overhand.
-Takeru resumed pressuring in the second round, scoring the second knockdown midway through the second round with a combination of an uppercut, bodyshot and low kick.
+Takeru resumed pressuring in the second round, scoring the second knockdown midway through the second round with a combination of an uppercut, body shot, and low kick.
 The fight was stopped as Prilip was unable to beat the eight-count.

 Advancing to the semifinals, Takeru faced the former two-time Krush Super Bantamweight champion Shota Takiya.
 Takeru made quick work of his opponent, scoring a knockdown with a combination of punches after just 30 seconds.
 The fight was stopped a minute later, as Takiya was unable to continue intelligently defending himself.

 Takeru faced the reigning Krush Super Bantamweight champion Taiga Kawabe in the tournament finals.
 The fight was a rematch of their November 3, 2014 match, which Takeru won by a third-round knockout.
 Takeru knocked his opponent down twice in their second meeting: the first knockdown as a result of a knee to the body in the first round, while the second knockdown was a result of a right hook in the third round.
 Although he was unable to finish Taiga, Takeru won the fight by a wide unanimous decision.
 Two of the three judges scored the bout 30-25 for Takeru, while the third judges scored it 30-26 in his favor.
 Combat Press would later name this fight as their 2015 "Fight of the Year".